Ahmed-Mohsen-2005/JandA-Express-search-engine/README.md

   Optional RM3-based query expansion for improved search relevance (works with BM25 and PL2).

 - **Multilingual Interface:**
-  User interface supports English, French, German, and Arabic.
+  User interface supports English, French, German, Chinese, and Arabic.

 - **Image Support:**
   Allows users to upload or drag-and-drop images for enhanced search experiences.

+- **Voice Search:**
+  Users can search using their voice for a hands-free experience.

+- **AI Assistant:**
+  Integrated AI assistant to help users with search queries, suggestions, and navigation.

 - **Favorites & History:**
   Users can mark favorite results and view their search history.